-We will provide you with a unique complaint reference number so you can track and monitor your complaint.
-We will provide you with regular updates on the status of your complaint or you may contact us directly quoting your complaint reference number at anytime.
+We will provide you with a unique complaint reference number, so you can track and monitor your complaint.
+We will provide you with regular updates on the status of your complaint.
+You may contact us directly quoting your complaint reference number at anytime.

 Where we are unable to resolve a complaint on first contact, we will first assess your complaint, categorise it and assign a priority.
 MyRepublic complaint categories are aligned to the Telecommunications Industry Ombudsman framework and include:

 - Establishing a service